g-otn/GameServerEC2Discord/README.md

 ### Always Free offers

+**Outbound data transfer**

+The **most** important always free offer is the:

+- AWS Data Transfer: "[100.0 GB are always free per month as part of AWS Free Usage Tier](https://aws.amazon.com/pt/blogs/aws/aws-free-tier-data-transfer-expansion-100-gb-from-regions-and-1-tb-from-amazon-cloudfront-per-month/) (Global-DataTransfer-Out-Bytes)"

+Otherwise due to the current [price rates](https://aws.amazon.com/ec2/pricing/on-demand/?nc1=h_ls#Data_Transfer) and regular gameplay network usage, it would probably cost more than the instance itself, although it varies per game.

+**You have to keep this in mind** if you're creating more than a couple of servers, or download something big from a server while it's running. (e.g downloading large save files to sync multiplayer session)

+> [!TIP] If necessary, you could pay attention to individual player network download metrics (e.g 20kb/s), and then calculate how much will be used per 30h of gameplay.

+**Misc**

 Some of the services used are more than covered by the ["always free"](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23always-free&awsf.Free%20Tier%20Categories=*all) monthly offers,
 namely:

-Lambda; SNS; KMS; CloudWatch / X-Ray; Data transfer from EC2 to internet; Data transfer between regions (i.e from Lambda and SNS to game server in another region)
+Lambda; SNS; KMS; CloudWatch / X-Ray; Data transfer between regions (i.e from Lambda and SNS to game server in another region)

-> [!NOTE]
-> Again, as of July 2024, the most "would-be relatively expensive" expense is the **Network data transfer from EC2 to the internet**, currently covered by the monthly free 100GB [outbound data transfer](https://aws.amazon.com/ec2/pricing/on-demand/?nc1=h_ls#Data_Transfer) from EC2 to the internet.
-(See also [blog post](https://aws.amazon.com/pt/blogs/aws/aws-free-tier-data-transfer-expansion-100-gb-from-regions-and-1-tb-from-amazon-cloudfront-per-month/)).
->
-> Otherwise due to the current price rates and regular gameplay network usage, it would cost more than the instance itself in some cases.
->
-> **You have to keep this in mind** if you're creating more than a couple of servers, or download something big from a server while it's running for example.
-> If necessary, you could pay attention to individual player network download metrics (e.g 20kb/s), and then calculate how much will be used per 30h of gameplay.

 ## Prerequisites

 - Basic Terraform, Linux and SSH usage knowledge
+  - Dedicated server setup knowledge (updating configurations, uploading saves, etc)
 - An [AWS account](https://portal.aws.amazon.com/billing/signup)
   - AWS credentials allowing Terraform to create resources on your account ([example](https://www.youtube.com/watch?v=eupw9OP14z8))
 - An Discord app on the [Developer portal](https://discord.com/developers/applications)